Chick-fil-A: The Fourth Estate

 In a word, the Los Angeles Times Chick-fil-A gay coverage was polarizing.
 Wherever you may find yourself on the gay-rights spectrum, reactions to those headlines exposed a dynamic that is reshaping U.S. news.
 A media landscape once dominated by three network TV newscasts and two metropolitan dailies -- a morning paper for white-collar workers and afternoon paper for blue-collar workers -- has been widely disrupted.

-For Public Relations practitioners, this widespread disruption of the news media is reshaping how organizations communicate through the mass media, the most influential channel available to companies, causes and candidates.
+For Public Relations practitioners, this widespread disruption of the press is reshaping how organizations communicate through the mass media, the most influential channel available to companies, causes and candidates.
 And the changes come as these same corporate, philanthropic and political organizations are increasingly taking stands on social causes.
 For PR, the ability to effectively communicate will hinge on the ability to navigate dynamic changes reshaping the Fourth Estate.

 The News Business

 In the news business, advertising has always been the lifeblood.
 While newspaper subscriptions – now paywalls -- produce a relatively small income stream, ads pay the bills and generate the profits, marginal as they might be.
-That business model works great if you sit on the business side of the newsroom.
+That business model works effectively if you sit on the business side of the newsroom.
 But it’s always been a source of tension for reporters.
 Even though subscribers bought newspapers for, well, the news, reporters were not credited with generating that revenue.
 And marketers bought ads hoping to distract readers – even if just for a moment -- from the news they were reading or watching.
 Reporters had no claim to that revenue either.

 To be fair, most reporters are generally oblivious to the economics of the news business.
-They consider news a calling.
+Many consider news a calling.
 Some of the best reporters are bulldogs on a deeply personal if not somewhat Quixotic quest to uncover deep truths, expose fundamental wrongs, and defend what’s right.
 In a democratic-capitalist society, news is a social good, vital to informing voters, protecting consumers and elevating discourse.
 Cue a reading of the First Amendment.

 Other reporters are brilliant writers who found an outlet for their muse in a medium that offers access to limitless stories and the ability to cash a regular paycheck.
 Others still are hacks, able to gather facts quickly and string them into serviceable copy [Guilty as charged].
 And for some – especially since the advent of television -- news is a star turn, a chance to stand in front of the lights and the camera, with a new show premiering every night.